 From Manali: 8 hours

-From Shimla: Susceptible to landslides during rainy season
+From Shimla: Susceptible to landslides during the rainy season

 From Shimla: Throughout the year except for any major weather emergencies.